Denver Museum of Nature & Science

-- Oversees the use and maintenance of the equipment and supplies in the Conservation Lab, and serve as SDS Administrator for Conservation.
+- Oversees the use and maintenance of the equipment and supplies in the Center, and serves as SDS Administrator for the Avenir Conservation Center.

-- Prepares and submits department plans and reports as required and on time, and ensures delivery of planned goals in accordance with Museum priorities.
+- Prepares and submits plans and reports as required and ensures delivery of planned goals.

-Outreach and Service (10% effort) Raises awareness of the Conservation department and supports innovative education, exhibits, and outreach
+- Raises awareness of the Avenir Conservation Center and supports innovative education, exhibits, and outreach.

 - Serves as the Museum’s public spokesperson for the department, and provides expertise as needed to other areas of the museum and the media in a timely and professional manner.

 - Coordinates with Museum departments to support and deliver internal and external educational programs.

 - Networks with other conservators and conservation scientists.